brunobord/gemeaux/README.md

 ## Requirements

-`Gemeaux` is built around **the standard Python 3.8+ library** and syntax.
+`Gemeaux` is built around **the standard Python 3.9+ library** and syntax.
 There are **no external dependencies**.

-Automated tests are launched using Python 3.8 and 3.9, so the internals of `Gemeaux` are safe with these versions of Python.
+Automated tests are launched using Python 3.9, so the internals of `Gemeaux` are safe with these versions of Python.

 You'll also need `openssl` to generate certificates.